 Construction Environmental Management Plans (CEMP)

-A Construction Environmental Management Plan (CEMP) shows how a Queensland project will protect ecological values during the build - one of the most commonly conditioned requirements for operational works approval.
-Queensland Ecologists prepares site-specific CEMPs covering erosion and sediment control, vegetation protection, fauna management, weed hygiene and biosecurity, with a condition-by-condition compliance table so the assessing authority can sign off the first time.
+Queensland Ecologists prepares site-specific construction environmental management plans (CEMPs) and civil EMPs for infrastructure - covering erosion and sediment control, vegetation protection, fauna management, weed hygiene and biosecurity, with a condition-by-condition compliance table so the assessing authority can sign off the first time.

 Get a QuoteA Construction Environmental Management Plan (CEMP) is the document that shows exactly how a project will protect ecological and environmental values during the build.
-In Queensland it is one of the most common conditions attached to a development approval - and one of the most common reasons a project is held up at the “operational works” or “plan of development” stage when it is missing, generic, or doesn’t match the approval.
+In Queensland it is one of the most common conditions attached to a development approval - and one of the most common reasons a project is held up at the “operational works” or “plan of development” stage when it is missing, generic, or does not match the approval.

 Queensland Ecologists prepares practical, site-specific CEMPs that satisfy council and State conditions and can actually be followed by the site team.
 We work with developers, builders, civil contractors, town planners and landowners across South East Queensland and beyond.
+As specialist environmental management plan consultants, we prepare both civil environmental management plans (civil EMPs) for infrastructure and earthworks and construction EMPs for building projects.

-What Is a Construction Environmental Management Plan?
+What is a Construction Environmental Management Plan?

 A CEMP is a working document that sets out the environmental controls, responsibilities and monitoring for the construction phase of a project.
 It translates the environmental conditions of your approval into on-the-ground actions: who does what, when, to what standard, and what happens if something goes wrong.

-When Do You Need a CEMP in Queensland?
+When do you need a CEMP in Queensland?

 - As a condition of a development approval issued under the Planning Act 2016 - councils routinely condition a CEMP (often called an Environmental Management Plan - Construction) before operational works can start.